static-blur/WP_Snippits/README.md

 WP_Snippits
 ===========

-Collection of usefull snippits while developing a Wordpress site.
+Collection of usefull snippits to help while developing a Wordpress site.